abdebek/SecureOpenIddictApi/README.md

 ## 6. Testing the Server

-The included `api-tests.http` file provides a comprehensive suite of requests to test every feature of the server.
+The included `api.http` file provides a comprehensive suite of requests to test every feature of the server.

 To use it:

 1. Open the project folder in Visual Studio Code.
 2. Install the REST Client extension.
-3. Open the `api-tests.http` file.
+3. Open the `api.http` file.
 4. Click the "Send Request" link that appears above each request block.

 The test file is structured to guide you through: